flipcomputing/apprentice-boot-camp-web/docs/src/slides/slide_002.md

 How do we change content?

-How can we streamline our database?
+How can we optimise our database?

 <br />
 <br />